amberagard/recipe_tracker/USER_STORIES.md

 Acceptance Criteria:
 * User selects the view recipes option from the main menu
-* Recipes currently in the database are displayed
+* Recipes currently in the database are displayed by their name

-Usage example: ./recipes select option 2
+Usage example:

+      run ./recipes
+      press 2 to select "View Current Recipes" press the number of the recipe you want to view recipe name, ingredients, instructions, and notes are displayed

 ## User enters an ingredient to get recipes using that ingredient